 In this timeline, we use photos of a fellow Bell’s palsy sufferer – Jay – who documented the whole recovery process from day 1 using Neurological tests.
-He has kindly given us permission to use his photos to illustrate the recovery process.
+He has kindly given permission to Crystal Touch Clinic to use his photos to illustrate the recovery process.
 Please, do not reuse these photos without Jay’s permission.
 For illustrative purposes, the dates of Jay’s progress were adapted to fit the scenario described.

 Your facial palsy begins and the full paralysis of one side of the face takes place.
 Paralysis occurs due to compression of the facial nerve.

 What to do: go to your doctor or the ER as soon as possible.
 The damaging factor that causes the swelling (such as local overcooling, viral or bacterial infection, etc.) has to be eliminated as fast as possible to prevent heavier damage to the facial nerve.
 Follow your doctor’s instructions, take a lot of rest, and sleep enough.

 This period can be very hard emotionally, but please do not panic or despair.
 Your face will not remain like this forever.
 Knowing what is happening to you will help you to stay calmer, so look through our Bell’s Palsy Knowledge Base to educate yourself.